NMB-UNIVERSAL/StillMind_mob/README.md

 - [x] Statistics
 - [x] Dark mode
 - [x] Share with friends
+- [x] Cloud storage

 ## How to Install

 coming soon for microsoft store...

-1. download the latest release from the releases page on mobile
+1. download the latest release(v1.0.2) from the releases page on mobile
 2. run the apk
 3. enjoy!